Ginger Training Institute

 Ginger’s practicum/externship training is for advanced doctoral students in clinical and counseling psychology.

 During the Ginger practicum experience, students will be closely supervised by licensed psychologists on the Ginger team and will participate in a weekly didactic training seminar on a variety of topics relevant to their work at Ginger, with a particular emphasis on training in diversity, equity, and inclusion.
 Therapy sessions will be video recorded and students will be provided weekly feedback on their skills.
-In addition to close contact with supervisors and the Director of Training, the Ginger practicum experience will provide the opportunity to learn about Ginger’s unique service delivery model, including the opportunity to collaborate with behavioral health coaches and leverage in-app content to help clients gain skills and meet treatment goals.
+In addition to close contact with supervisors and the Practicum Manager, the Ginger practicum experience will provide the opportunity to learn about Ginger’s unique service delivery model, including the opportunity to collaborate with behavioral health coaches and leverage in-app content to help clients gain skills and meet treatment goals.
 The practicum experience will also provide the opportunity to gain exposure to a breadth of functions within the company, including marketing, sales, and product development.
 The remote nature of the training experience will allow students to connect with trainees from other doctoral programs, as well as Ginger staff members from across the country.

 Who may apply